btemplep/authzee/docs/specification.md

 - **Calling Entity (Entity)** - Who or what is represented by a request.
 A calling entity can have many identities of the same and different types.

 ## Context Definitions

 Context is included in requests as extra structured data.
-The definition included a unique context type name, and the schema for the request context.
+The definition includes a unique context type name, and the schema for the request context.

 ### Context Definition Example